 We have occasionally assisted customers with their WordPress sites.
 Those efforts quickly revealed that each WordPress site requires a significant amount of reverse-engineering to determine how it was put together.
 Some sites are easy to update.
 Others are overly complex, with content buried in theme files or updated through esoteric widgets.
 Some sites require development tools we've never used before.
 All of this adds time we need to invoice to the customer.

-The ideal situation is to try and maintain a relationship with your current website's developer whenever possible.
+The ideal situation is to try and maintain a relationship with your website's original developer whenever possible.
 No one else will understand it as well as they do.
 If they used a platform like WordPress, Drupal, or similar, we likewise recommend paying them for on-going maintenance to manage patches and updates.
 The web is a hostile environment and keeping these platforms up-to-date is critical.

-When asked, Stargate will make a best-effort to assist customers with their third-party-created web sites.
+When asked, Stargate will make a best-effort to assist customers with their third-party-created websites.
 Per our Creative Service policies, all time — including exploration, reverse-engineering, or learning specific tools — would be considered billable at our regular rates.
 Unfortunately, we cannot guarantee time estimates, nor can we guarantee we'll be able to complete the work requested.
 However, we will certainly let you know as soon as possible about any challenges we are facing.